SammysHP/plus42/mac/README.txt

-About Free42
+About Plus42

+Plus42 is an advances scientific programmable calculator, based on Free42.
-Free42 is a complete re-implementation of the HP-42S scientific programmable RPN calculator, which was made from 1988 until 1995 by Hewlett-Packard.
+Free42 is complete re-implementation of the HP-42S scientific programmable RPN calculator, which was made from 1988 until 1995 by Hewlett-Packard.
 Free42 is a complete rewrite and contains no HP code whatsoever.
+Plus42 builds on Free42 and adds algebraic expressions modeled after those used on the HP-27S and HP-17B/19B; attached units and unit conversions modeled after those used on the HP-48/49/50 series; directories for more organized storage of programs and variables; and a larger display, with 131x64 pixels or up to 8 lines of text.
 At this time, the author supports versions that run on Android, iOS, Microsoft Windows, MacOS, and Linux.

-Installing Free42:
+Installing Plus42:

-Copy Free42 Decimal (or Free42 Binary, or both) to wherever you want it, e.g. in /Applications or somewhere in your home directory.
+Copy Plus42 Decimal (or Plus42 Binary, or both) to wherever you want it, e.g. in /Applications or somewhere in your home directory.
-When Free42 runs, it will create three additional files; they are state.bin, print.bin, and keymap.txt, and they are used to store the calculator's internal state, the contents of the print-out window, and the keyboard map, respectively.
+When Plus42 runs, it will create three additional files; they are state.bin, print.bin, and keymap.txt, and they are used to store the calculator's internal state, the contents of the print-out window, and the keyboard map, respectively.
 These files will be stored in the directory
-$HOME/Library/Application Support/Free42.
+$HOME/Library/Application Support/Plus42.
-Free42 comes with two skins built in, but you may use different ones, by placing them in the directory $HOME/Library/Application Support/Free42.
+Plus42 comes with two skins built in, but you may use different ones, by placing them in the directory $HOME/Library/Application Support/Plus42.
 They will show up in the Skin menu immediately.
 Note: in OS X 10.7 (Lion) and later, the $HOME/Library directory is hidden in the Finder by default.
 You can make it visible by opening a terminal and running this command: chflags nohidden ~/Library

-Uninstalling Free42:
+Uninstalling Plus42:

-Remove Free42 Decimal, Free42 Binary, and the directory
+Remove Plus42 Decimal, Plus42 Binary, and the directory
-$HOME/Library/Application Support/Free42 and its contents.
+$HOME/Library/Application Support/Plus42 and its contents.

 Documentation